Yorkshire Legal Recruitment

 Brief Summary of the Legal Recruitment Market in Yorkshire, by Jonathan Fagan LLM, Managing Director of Ten-Percent.co.uk Limited.

 The market in Yorkshire is quite varied.
 In years gone by almost all every firm practised a standard range of law which leant towards the high street, with company commercial being about as daring as anyone got.
 In the current climate however business is booming.
 There are commercial practices in Leeds, York, Hull and Bradford who deal with a similar range of law to the large London practices, and a lot of the large firms in London have offices in Leeds.
 On the high street business is good in some fields and not so good in others.
-Personal injury has been hit hard recently, and conveyancing firms on the whole do not appear to be recruiting in similar numbers to other areas.
-Crime solicitors can forget any type of recruitment at all - the market has disappeared (as of 2014).
+Personal injury has been hit hard courtesy of the various reforms since 2012 but conveyancing and wills & probate are booming and lawyers are in short supply.
+Crime and legal aid solicitors will not see a lot of recruitment at all - the market has virtually disappeared.

 There is still quite a traditional outlook for a lot of the smaller high street firms, who offer partnership prospects still to their solicitors as a natural career progression.
 Some of the smaller firms who have grown larger and consider themselves more "progressive" and seek to rapidly expand tend to avoid such perks, and try & keep staff on assistant salaries for some years.